erebus-sh/nyron/README.md

 ### What if I don't have a GitHub token?

-Nyron will still work, but changelogs won't include GitHub usernames, avatars, or commit URLs—just the git author name.
+Nyron will not work without a GitHub token.
+You must set the `GITHUB_TOKEN` environment variable for Nyron to function properly.

 ---